You love capturing the beauty of everyday moments.

 What is the Difference Between Lifestyle and Portrait Photography?

-Portrait photography is a photo of a person that does not necessarily focus on the lifestyle that the person has.
+Portrait photography is a photo of a person that does not necessarily focus on the person’s lifestyle.

-It does not have to showcase his or her immediate living space nor her clothes or work environment or anything that can reveal more information about his or her life.
+It does not have to showcase his or her immediate living space, clothes, work environment, or anything that can reveal more information about his or her life.

 8 Lifestyle Photography Tips

 Here are a few lifestyle photography tips that you can use in your photography.
-If you are just starting you can find some ideas here that you can use straight away.
+If you are just starting, you can find some ideas here that you can use immediately.

 1. Plan in Advance